 Bring your swimsuit – although the Witt Suites doesn’t have a pool, you can soak up the sun in secrecy on your balcony, if you have one.

-The hotel's not ideal for children, although cots are available for babies and extra beds can be added to the King Panoramic, King Panoramic with Terrace and Penthouse rooms for €50 a night.
+The hotel's not ideal for children, although cots are available for babies and extra beds can be added to the King, King Panoramic and Penthouse rooms (free for under-sevens, otherwise €50 a night).

 The nearest airport is Istanbul, 40km away.
 The journey should take roughly three quarters of an hour, but this can grow rapidly in rush hour.

-The nearest metro stations, Tophane and Taksim Square, are both about five minutes’ walk from the hotel.
+The nearest metro stations are Tophane, a five-minute walk from the hotel and Taksim Square, a 10-minute walk from the hotel.
 It may only have two lines, but the metro covers many of the city’s major points.

 Cars aren’t essential since so many of the city sights are accessible on foot (there's no parking on site or nearby, either).